Tax Deductible Donations

 - Small town general stores are not only a building with things to buy.
 They are a catalyst of connectivity, community and relationships that help make a town a great place to live, work, visit and travel through.

 - A small town general store is often mentioned, by those who have moved away, as their “sense of place” when nostalgically thinking about their hometown.
 A place where they gathered with their friends to enjoy the moment.
 A place to obtain their favorite foods and beverages.
 A place to catch-up on local gossip.
 A place to warm up on a cold, blustery day.
 A place to get some comfort food….

-- Much of society’s energy is devoted to tearing down, developing, paving, redeveloping, consuming, getting bigger… The restoration of our general store is repurposing of a building and the beginning of bringing vibrancy back to Albany, VT.
+- Much of society’s energy is devoted to tearing down, developing, paving, redeveloping, consuming, getting bigger… The restoration of our general store is a reviving of a building and the beginning of bringing vibrancy back to Albany, VT.
 Small town general stores that survive the “bigger is better” mentality of businesses today, provide a glimpse back to the “good old days” of shopping locally, supporting local farmers and artisans, sitting around a pot-bellied wood stove, sipping a beverage and conversing with friends and neighbors.

 - Tim Patterson, Craftsbury, VT – “Albany is a wonderful town that deserves a top-notch general store.
 In rural Vermont villages, a local store is essential infrastructure for civic and cultural life.
 I’m thrilled for my neighbors in Albany by the prospect of a revitalized general store in the heart of the community, and I applaud the important work of the Albany Community Trust.
 Please consider supporting this work by making a donation.”